 Some come with manual milk frothers and others come with integrated coffee carafes so you can do it yourself or if you have better things to do with your time then go for a machine that does it all.

-Perfect Bean To Cup Coffee brewing equipment
+Best Bean To Cup Coffee Machine

 Semi automatic / standard bean to cup machines

-They have a steam wand, usually a panarello – and the same is true as with the stand alone espresso coffee machines with a panarello, you can pull them off and use the steam pipe as a steam wand to create simply good microfoam for velvety milk texture capable of latte art.
+They have a steam wand, usually a panarello – and the same is true as with the stand alone espresso machines with a panarello, you can pull them off and use the steam pipe as a steam wand to create really good microfoam for velvety milk texture capable of latte art.

 Fully automatic “one touch cappuccino” machines.